Krucyfyx/StreamSync/README.md

 ## Getting Started

-Follow these steps to get Streamsync up and running on your local machine or deployed to a server.
+Follow these steps to get StreamSync up and running on your local machine or deployed to a server.

 ### Prerequisites